8 Things Nobody Tells You About Visiting Meteora's Monasteries

 8. The Entry Fee Is Tiny

 €3 per monastery.
-For what you're getting — 14th-century Byzantine architecture perched on sandstone pillars with frescoes by some of the best artists of their era — it's absurdly cheap.
-The combined cost of visiting all six is €18.
-A UNESCO World Heritage Site since 1988, and it costs less than a meal.
+For what's on the other side of that ticket — 14th-century Byzantine architecture perched on sandstone pillars, frescoes by some of the finest artists of their era — it's absurdly cheap.
+Visiting all six comes to €18 total.
+A UNESCO World Heritage Site since 1988, for less than the price of a meal.